ivandebono/Nested_Sampling/README.md

 most of the joint distribution is to be found.

-Adaptation into python of nested sampling from Sivia and Skilling 2006, p 188 Attempts to make its usage like emcee. (call it nestee? maybe not...)

-*Note that the code is very close to the original C code, which may not be optimized for python usage.*

 **nest.py** is the main code (adapation from Sivia and Skilling 2006)